MrDuck557/MoarWaterUnits/README.md

 (Ingame name is Water Units+)
 A water units mod for Mindustry.
 Adds two new paths.

-Currently has one T1 unit and the base factory.
+Currently has two T1 units and the base factory.